bhoffman0/CSAwesome2/_sources/Unit1-Using-Objects-and-Methods/topic-1-4-assignment.rst

 Assignment Statements
 ---------------------

 **Assignment statements** initialize or change the value stored in a variable using the assignment operator ``=``.
 An assignment statement always has a single variable on the left hand side.
-The value of the **expression** (which can contain math operators and other variables) on the right of the ``=`` sign is stored in the variable on the left.
+The value of the **expression** (which can contain math operators and other variables) on the right of the ``=`` sign is assigned to and stored in the variable on the left side.

 .. figure:: Figures/assignment.png